Blogs

 2. Dell and HPE are capitalizing on enterprise demand

-Both companies posted double-digit growth fueled by AI infrastructure as enterprises modernize datacenters.
+Both companies posted double-digit growth fueled by AI infrastructure as enterprises modernize data centers.

 - Dell generated a record $29.8 billion in revenue, up 19% year‑on‑year, with server-networking hitting $12.9 billion (+69%).